GitMirroring/gnuboot/site/tasks/index.md

 it's desirable for these to be documented instead by each distro, because then they will more likely be properly maintained.

-We constantly have to update them, on libreboot.org.
+We constantly have to update them, on libreboot.srht.site.
 It is unsustainable.
 Move them to other projects and let them deal with it.
 Libreboot's only job is to boot you into a payload.
 The rest is up to you!